-Similar requirements are to be met, within a reasonable time frame, in the event that an individual or UBO, during the course of the business relationship, turns out to be or pecomes a PEF generally P. By virtue of the position and th ne influence th at a PEP may h old, such perso on presents a higher risk for potential involvement in bribery and corruption.
+Similar requirements are to be met, within a reasonable time frame, in the event that an individual or UBO, during the course of the business relationship, turns out to be or becomes a PEP.
+By virtue of the position and the influence that a PEP may hold, such person generally presents a higher risk for potential involvement in bribery and corruption.
 This is why extra diligence should be exercised when dealing with PEPs.